Chocolate Fudge Layer Cake

 - 1 tablespoon vanilla extract

-For the filling:
+For the ganache:

 - ¾ cup heavy cream (170 grams)

-To make the cake:
+To make the chocolate cake layers:

 - To make the cake, preheat oven to 350°F. Butter and flour two or three 8-inch or 9-inch cake pans (see Notes) and line bottoms with parchment paper.